MicrosoftDocs/hybrid/hybrid/app-solutions/pattern-highly-available-kubernetes.md

 For the application layer, the most important consideration is whether the application is exposed and accessible from the Internet.
 From a Kubernetes perspective, Internet accessibility means exposing a deployment or pod using a Kubernetes Service or an Ingress Controller.

-> [!NOTE]
-> We recommend the use of Ingress controllers to expose Kubernetes Services as the number of Frontend public IPs on Azure Stack Hub is limited to 5.
-This design also limits the number of Kubernetes Services (with the type LoadBalancer) to 5, which will be too small for many deployments.
-Go to the [AKS Engine documentation](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#limited-number-of-frontend-public-ips) to learn more.

 Exposing an application using a public IP via a Load Balancer or an Ingress Controller doesn't nessecarily mean that the application is now accessible via the Internet.
 It's possible for Azure Stack Hub to have a public IP address that is only visible on the local intranet - not all public IPs are truly Internet-facing.

 The previous block considers ingress traffic to the application.
 Another topic that must be considered for a successful Kubernetes deployment is outbound/egress traffic.
 Here are a few use cases that require egress traffic: